Here’s The New Show You Should Watch This Week

 The 5-word plot: College students struggle with racism.

 Pro: One of the most accurate portrayals of contemporary young adult life.
-Also has much to say about the resurgence of vocalized racism in America and does so with nuance.
+Also has a lot to say about the resurgence of vocalized racism in America, and does so with nuance.

 Con: Directing choices don't always allow the characters to be believable, but this heavy-handedness still kind of helps emphasize important points.